jc184/ScotiaCruisesV5/README.md

 # ScotiaCruisesV5
-This was a BSc Computing (Software Development) Third Year project for 'Designing Web-based Applications' at Moray College UHI (The University of the Highlands and Islands) under Lecturer Darryl Oatridge in Elgin in 2010-11.
+This was a BSc Computing (Software Development) Third Year project for 'Designing Web-based Applications' at Moray College UHI (The University of the Highlands and Islands) in Elgin in 2010-11.
 It is written in Java / JSP and uses Servlets as controllers and has model and DAO classes.
 This project is still very much a work in progress.
 The first iteration had good basic functionality but had several anomalies and was strewn with errors.
 I have made several revisions since it was first submitted and it is